nononovak/otwadvent2019-ctfwriteup/day11_heap_playground.md

 ![main function](./images/day11_main.png)

-The `alloc_chunk` function (below) looked pretty standard.
+The `alloc_chunk` function below looked pretty standard.
 We can see that a chunk is allocated with a 16 byte header structure, and some data is written to it.
 Additionally, the chunks look like they're being stored in a linked list with a "head" chunk somewhere in the data section.
 But as far as bugs go there isn't anything out of place in this function.

 ![alloc chunk function](./images/day11_alloc_chunk.png)

-Similarly, for free chunk, we see that the program walks the linked list, but as far as I can tell it correctly dereferences, checks the edge cases for the "head" chunk, and eventually frees the data.
+Similarly, for `free_chunk`, we see that the program walks the linked list, but as far as I can tell it correctly dereferences, checks the edge cases for the "head" chunk, and eventually frees the data.

 ![free function](./images/day11_free_chunk.png)

-Next up is the print function.
-This _does_ do a puts() so assuming that we can write something useful then we will be able to get an out-of-bounds read.
+Next up is the `print_func`.
+This _does_ do a `puts()` on the allocated memory so assuming that we can write something useful then we will be able to get an out-of-bounds read.
 But for now, since the buffers seem to be NULL-terminated correctly we're stuck.

 ![print function](./images/day11_print_chunk.png)

-Finally, we get to the edit function.
+Finally, we get to the `edit_chunk` function.
 This one is a bit interesting.
 It takes an index, negates it if its less than zero, reduces it modulo the chunk size, and then writes one character at the specified offset.
 Here's our bug.

 ![edit function](./images/day11_edit_chunk.png)

-It's worth mentioning what the linked list data structure looks like on the heap.
+Before explaining the bug, it's worth mentioning what the linked list data structure looks like on the heap.
 From my disassembly, I found that it was formatted as:

 ```
 struct {